maargenton/go-fileutils/README.md

 Symbolic links are followed safely as needed, emitting an `ErrRecursiveSymlink` each time a filesystem location is visited again.

+### Sub-process execution

+`popen.Command` is an additional layer of abstraction over exec.Command aimed at simplifying common uses where the output of the process is captured or redirected.
+Unlike `exec.Command`, all the details of the command to run and what to do with its outputs are captured in public fields of the `Command` structure.
+The output streams, stdout and stderr, can be returned as a string, redirected to a file or stream-processed through an `io.Reader`.
+If the process is executed successfully but returns a non-zero exit status, the returned error is an exec.ExitError that contains the actual status code.

+The behavior of stdout and stderr is controlled by 3 similar variables:

+- When `WriteStdoutToFile` is set to the path of a destination file for the content of the command stdout, `DiscardStdout` is ignored and the returned stdout string is always empty.
+If needed, the output of the command can be read back from that file.
+- When `StdoutReader` is set, the raw output of the command is still captured and returned in the stdout string, unless `DiscardStdout` is set to `true`.
+- `WriteStdoutToFile` and `StdoutReader` can both be set, in which case the output of the command is sent to both and the returned stdout string is empty.

+Except for `StdoutReader` and `StderrReader` which are most likely stateful, the command object is stateless and can potentially be `Run()` multiple times, concurrently.

 #### Examples